 3. We live in the age of the social network.
 There are hundreds of online communities with vibrant user bases, offering free tutorials on everything from knitting to 3D Printing.
 There has never been a better time to be an aspiring amateur craftsperson.

-Check out ten of the best gift tutorials we’ve seen online this year.
-Please link us to yours in the comments, if you’ve got a great project!
+.
+Please link us to yours in the comments, if you've got a great project!

 If you've got access to a wood shop, DesignSponge's Bud and Salt Vase tutorial is a beautiful little work of art.